 At some level of their consciousness, everyone who has ever been to school knows that it is prison.
 How could they not know?
 But people rationalize it by saying (not usually in these words) that children need this particular kind of prison and may even like it if the prison is run well.
 If children don't like school, according to this rationalization, it's not because school is prison, but is because the wardens are not kind enough, or amusing enough, or smart enough to keep the children's minds occupied appropriately.

 But anyone who knows anything about children and who allows himself or herself to think honestly should be able to see through this rationalization.
 Children, like all human beings, crave freedom.
 They hate to have their freedom restricted.
 To a large extent they use their freedom precisely to educate themselves.
 They are biologically prepared to do that.
-That's what many of my previous posts have been about (for an overview, see my July 16, 2008, post).
+That's what many of my previous posts have been about.
 Children explore and play, freely, in ways designed to learn about the physical and social world in which they are developing.
 In school they are told they must stop following their interests and, instead, do just what the teacher is telling them they must do.
 That is why they don't like school.

 As a society we could, perhaps, rationalize forcing children to go to school if we could prove that they need this particular kind of prison in order to gain the skills and knowledge necessary to become good citizens, to be happy in adulthood, and to get good jobs.
 Many people, perhaps most people, think this has been proven, because the educational establishment talks about it as if it has.
 But, in truth, it has not been proven at all.